Araekiel/orion/README.md

 # Socialhunter

-Socialhunter is an Open Source search engine for social media websites built with Node.js.
+Socialhunter is an open-source Search Engine for social media websites built with Node.js.

 ## Getting Started